redhead95/redhead95/README.md

 - 👋 Hi, I’m @Redhead95
-- 👀 I’m interested in Web Development, Software Development and Networking
+- 👀 I’m Web Development
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently working on Laravel

 <!---
 Redhead95/Redhead95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.